cavillanueva1/christianvillanueva/content/gallery/this is a picture.md

 showDate: no
 ---

-look at this picture. it is a sandy beach maybe or just a tree
+look at this picture. it is a sandy beach maybe or just a tree. anyway i can't figure out how to do this part for some reason